Index01/CarBoadCutout/README.md

 ### Under construction
 #################################################################

-Find groups of moving pixels and a draw a nice little box around them.
+Find groups of moving pixels and draw a nice little box around them.
 Create a variety of filters for removing color channel data, include sliders for changing some of the paramaters to test lighting and filter conditions in relation to object detect or recognition.
 Many addtional steps need to be taken in order to improve the successful identification and contour resolution.